 If you want, whether it’s your first or fiftieth time cooking shakshuka, you can alter the basic dish by adding almost anything that appeals, like more vegetables, from chopped eggplant, peppers, potatoes, artichokes, and squash, to kale, spinach, chard, and other hearty greens.

 If you want to keep it vegetarian but add more substance, stir in beans, chickpeas, or lentils.
 And if you want meat, add that too—sausages like merguez or chorizo; ground beef, lamb, or chicken; whole pieces of poultry or meat; even fish or shellfish.
 Seriously, anything goes.
-Season it with your favorite spices, from smoked paprika to chili powder to za’atar.
+Season it with smoked paprika, sumac, chili powder, za’atar, or your other favorite spices.

 Then sprinkle on as much cheese as you please—feta is a classic choice—or leave it off entirely.
 Same goes for labneh (thickened yogurt), harissa or other hot sauce, and any other garnishes, like olives, fresh herbs (cilantro or parsley), fried shallots, preserved lemon… The choices are many, and they’re all yours.